 You can look at our pages on Claiming for an adult dependant and Jobseeker's Benefit and work to find out more.
 If you have dependent children you may also be able to claim an increase in your payment for them.

 You can collect your Jobseeker's Benefit payment weekly from your nearest post office.

-You must bring valid photographic identification (photo ID) with you to collect your payment.
+You must bring valid photo ID with you to collect your payment.
 The following is valid photo ID:

 Staff working in the post office may ask to see your photo ID before giving you your payment.

 Jobseeker's Benefit is taxable.
 However, if you are getting Jobseeker's Benefit because your normal working week has been reduced temporarily ( Short-time Work Support), your Jobseeker's Benefit is not taxed.
 If you are working part-time and getting Jobseeker’s Benefit for the days you are not employed, your Jobseeker’s Benefit is taxable.
 Find out more about the taxation of Jobseeker's Benefit and the taxation of JB for systematic short-time workers.

 If you are getting Jobseeker's Benefit, you may be entitled to: